Have questions? Mail aitxchallenge@gmail.com !

 We are limiting question submissions to simple (single-nucleotide and insertion/deletion) variants that can be represented in HGVS cDNA and protein formats.

-It’s true that in recessive disorders, sometimes compound heterozygous variants (i.e., two different variants inherited in trans from two parents) are required for the disease to manifest.
-It is also possible that a single patient may be affected by multiple monogenic conditions simultaneously.
-Only one diagnostic variant will be provided for each input question, and the question will pertain to that specific variant (even if other variants are playing a role in the patient’s condition).
+In recessive disorders, compound heterozygous variants (i.e., two different variants inherited in trans from two parents) might be necessary for disease manifestation.
+It is also possible that a patient may be affected by multiple monogenic conditions simultaneously.

-Can we assume that the input genotype (variant) is confirmed diagnostic?
+Can we assume that the input genotype (list of variants) is confirmed diagnostic?

 Yes.